trstovall/lazarus/media/README.md

 I Made A Rotary Vane Engine Prototype | driving 4 answers https://youtu.be/sTHSFncPUCQ?si=BRkSxgiq1AToNcvz

 The Holy Spirit has exiled me from Israel for murder.
-My father-in-law was a chief of police.
+My father-in-law, Bobby Hale, was a chief of police.
 He posted Blue Lives Matter propaganda to Facebook, and I unjustly characterized the police.
 He didn't respond.
 Days later, fire from Heaven knocked out telecommunications and ignited an electrical fire.
 The house was a bit of a shanty so the blaze spread quickly.
 The door was bolted.
 The neighbors couldn't help.
 He was raptured.

 I sent myself to jail where I humbled myself before him.
 There I saw him in Heaven wearing a crown and smiling peacefully.
 Yet, there is still damage there.
 There is still trauma.